michaelminter/michaelminter.github.io/source/_posts/2013-02-11-datatables-twitter-bootstrap-pagination.markdown

 ---
 layout: post
-title: "Pagination & DataTables with Twitter Boostrap"
+title: "DataTables Pagination with Twitter Bootstrap"
 date: 2013-02-11 14:34
 comments: true
 categories: ['jQuery','Twitter Bootstrap','DataTables']
+photo: '/images/posts/pagination.png'
 ---
 As a developer who likes to spend more time with beautiful object-oriented code rather than mark-up, <a href="http://datatables.net" target="_blank">DataTables</a> is a wonderful tool for me, with a growing list of extendable features.